 I rebooted and made a clone of the clone using –f option.
 So now I am able able to use THAT clone to make another…..
 I powered off, swapped SDs, cloned again with no –f option…. this would be quick, but I’d rebooted.
 5 minutes later I had my clone – but could I do it again, this time without the –f option again AND without without a reboot or –f option?
 YES.

 Having now read the RPI-CLONE README properly (not easy) it turns out there is an –s option you can put on the far right of the rpi-clone command to alter /etc/hosts and /etc/hostname if you want to change the hostname of your clone/copy.
+Please note that an alternamive way to do this - nmtui - does NOT update the hosts file.

 In coming to the conclusions above, I tried the commands suggested below: on my Pi3 with a known good SD which only the previous day had made a “good” backup on that same Pi3: